A Brief Guide To Bitcoin Tax And Capital Gains

 You can also reduce their tax burden by claiming Bitcoin losses for a deduction i.e. a tax debt firm.
 Sales for a loss cannot be claimed if they occurred between family members.
 A loss may also be suspect if it is claimed for a new and untried cryptocurrency.
 Claiming large losses for a Bitcoin alternative that does not have much of a reputation can invite an audit from the IRS.
 An individual would have to prove that their investment was legitimate and not simply a tax shelter.
 A legitimate tax debt company can help you minimize your tax burden when it comes time to file your taxes.

-As the cryptocurrency grows in prominence, new tax laws and rules will be written surrounding its status as a currency and investment vehicle.
+As the cryptocurrency grows in prominence, new tax laws, solutions and rules will be written surrounding its status as a currency and investment vehicle.
 However, until those rules are written, taxpayers have to treat the cryptocurrency as either income or capital gains and file their taxes accordingly.

 For more useful resources, guides and videos on Bitcoin and cryptocurrencies check out our resources section.